QR3.7.1 The Curious Case of Quantum Spin

 3. Allows change.
 A reboot can allocate the processing involved in new ways.

-When a phone, laptop, or printer overloads it reboots, to restart its processing from scratch.
-A network point is the same, except its processing comes from a server.
-It follows that when a network point overloads, it will reboot by trying to restart its server processing
+When a phone, laptop, or printer reboots, it restarts its processing from scratch.
+A network point is the same, except it gets its processing from a server and so will try to restart its server processing

-A photon processing wave arriving at a screen is expected to overload its points, as they are already fully occupied generating its matter.
-If many points reboot at once, they will all request a server restart but one photon has only one server, so only one request can succeed.
-The photon then restarts at that point, so it always hits a screen at one point not many.
+The trigger for a network point reboot is expected to be an overload, that it receives more processing than it can handle, as our devices do the same.
+A photon wave arriving at a screen will then overload its points, as they are already fully occupied generating its matter.
+If many points reboot at once, they will all request a server restart, but one photon has only one server, so only one request can succeed.
+The photon then restarts at that point, so it always hits a screen at one point, not many.

-Quantum collapse is then a processing wave restarting at a point.
+Quantum collapse is then a processing wave restart.
 The photon arrives at a screen as many instances spread over many points, but only one of them can restart it.
-When this happens, the other instances have no server support, so they disappear instantly, as quantum theory says.
-Quantum collapse is the inevitable disbanding of child instances when their parent server support ceases.
-The quantum wave collapses instantly, as if it never was, because instances have no substance.
+When this happens, the instances with no server support just disappear, as quantum theory says.
+Quantum collapse is then the inevitable disbanding of child instances when their parent server starts a new child.
+The wave collapses instantly, as if it never was, because instances have no substance.

-Why then doesn’t the reboot point overload again when a photon restarts?
-The pass-it-on protocol (2.4.4) avoids this, as the point passes on its processing before doing anything else, so the photon that caused the overload just starts to spread again.
+Why then doesn’t the reboot point overload again when its processing restarts?
+The pass-it-on protocol (2.4.4) avoids this, because the point passes on its processing before doing anything else, so the photon that caused the overload just starts to spread again.

-To recap, a photon arriving at a screen isn’t a lonely particle heading for a single hit point, but a wave of many instances, any of which can restart the photon.
-When a screen blocks this wave, the restart point depends on what its server is doing at the time, which to us is random.
-Many points may request a restart, but only one can succeed, so the first point to do so is where the photon hits the screen.
+To recap, a photon arriving at a screen isn’t a lonely particle heading for a single hit point but a wave of many instances, any of which can restart the photon.
+When a screen blocks this wave, the restart point depends on which reboot request the server recognizes, which to us is random.
+Many points may request a restart, but only one can succeed, so the first to do so is where the photon hits the screen.

-Why then does quantum collapse occur instantly, faster even than light?
-The speed of light depends on the screen transfer rate but when a program changes a screen pixel, no movement is needed.
-It doesn’t move to a point to change it, but does so directly, anywhere on the screen.
-Likewise, a photon server can instantly alter its clients anywhere on the screen of our space, regardless of distance.
-The point-to-point screen transfer rate that defines the speed of light is thus irrelevant to the server-client cause of quantum collapse.
+Why then does quantum collapse occur faster even than light?
+The speed of light depends on how fast the screen of our space refreshes, but programs change screen pixels without any such movement.
+It just occurs directly, anywhere on the screen.
+Likewise, a photon server can directly alter its clients anywhere on the screen of our space.
+The point-to-point screen speed that defines the speed of light is thus irrelevant to the server-client effect of quantum collapse.
 Einstein’s objection that quantum collapse occurs faster than light doesn’t apply because it is a server effect, not a client effect.

 Next